-When an app is infested with bugs, it can cause some security breaches which can make the devices to contact viruses and malware.
+When an app is infested with bugs, it can cause some security breaches, which can make the devices contact viruses and malware.
 Most of the malware has to do with advertising.
 Free VPNs largely depend on advertising to generate income.

 They Cannot Unblock Netflix: